-All employees and volunteers have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
+All staff and volunteers have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children.
 They should adopt high standards of personal conduct in order to maintain the confidence and respect of the general public and all those with whom they work.